 - Rabies Vaccine

-- FVRCP Vaccine: vaccine against common upper respiratory infections
+- FVRCP Vaccine: a vaccine against common upper respiratory infections

-- Feline Leukemia Vaccine: vaccine that protects cats from deadly Feline Leukemia virus
+- Feline Leukemia Vaccine: a vaccine that protects cats from deadly Feline Leukemia virus

-- FELV/ FIV test: checks for presence of Feline Leukemia and Feline Immunodeficiency Virus
+- FELV/ FIV test: checks for the presence of Feline Leukemia and Feline Immunodeficiency Virus

 - Intestinal Fecal exam with giardia Antigen: checks for common intestinal parasites.